qasar/qasar.github.io/books.md

 <p>E.H.
 Gombrich</p>

 <p>I found this book while generally trying to learn about art history and I can see why it's so famous.
 It reads more like a textbook than anything else but its plain language mixed with page after page of actual historic art makes this a high recommendation if you're curious about the subject.
-The one small nitpick is this book really is about Western European art, almost wholly ignoring Russian, Islamic, Indian, Chinese or Japanse.
+The one small nitpick is this book really is about Western European art, almost wholly ignoring Russian, Islamic, Indian, Chinese or Japanese.
 But a sign of how good the writing and explanation are is that I feel easily this could have been broken into 10 volumes.
 Several thousand years of art into a few hundred pages leave you wanting for much more.</p>

 </div>
 <hr>